simonw/til/python/pyproject.md

 ```
 ## pip and build both depend on tomli

-One thing that puzzled me about this: TOML suppor twas only added to the Python standard library in Python 3.11 - how come the `pip` and `build` packages are able to use it?
+One thing that puzzled me about this: TOML support was only added to the Python standard library in Python 3.11 - how come the `pip` and `build` packages are able to use it?

 It turns out `pip` vendors [tomli](https://github.com/hukkin/tomli):